 R.R.S.
 Neb. § 79-282.
-Hearing; hearing examiner; report; contents; review; final disposition; how determined.
+Hearing; hearing examiner; report; contents; review; notice; final disposition; how determined.

-(1) After a hearing requested under sections 79-268 and 79-269, a report shall be made by the hearing examiner of his or her findings and a recommendation of the action to be taken, which report shall explain, in terms of the needs of both the student and the school board, the reasons for the particular action recommended.
+(1) After a hearing requested under sections 79-268 and 79-269, a report shall be made by the hearing examiner of his or her findings and a recommendation of the action to be taken, which report shall be made to the superintendent and the student or the student's parent or guardian within ten calendar days after the hearing and shall explain, in terms of the needs of both the student and the school board, the reasons for the particular action recommended.
 Such recommendation may range from no action, through the entire field of counseling, to long-term suspension, expulsion, mandatory reassignment, or an alternative educational placement under section 79-266.